Student Tech Teams - Verizon Innovative Learning Schools

 4. Manage and train your student tech team

 Provide sample troubleshooting guides and strategies to students.
 There are many available online from both school districts and technology vendors.
 Start with the device manufacturer and build from there.
 Many vendors have simple, to-the-point guides for device troubleshooting.
 Additionally, kids are really good at searching the internet, so let them explore and find the best resources!
+The Verizon Innovative Learning Schools iPad Toolkit and Chromebook Toolkit provide resources for supporting and troubleshooting device issues.

 Lastly, even if you don’t have lots of training tools or a full curriculum in place, don’t be afraid to get started and build as you go.
 Let students be a part of the tech team construction process and allow them to help identify needs.
+Technology vendors who offer repair certifications and make parts available for onsite repairs can be a great resource.

-It’s not a norm for me to jump into things without having all or most of the logistics or details in place, but when it comes to the Student Tech Team, I would recommend getting started ASAP.
+It’s not a norm for me to jump into things without having all or most of the logistics or details in place, but when it comes to the student tech team, I would recommend getting started ASAP.
 It almost helps for the adults not to know exactly where or how they will use their team, because the students get to be a part of it.
 They truly know what their school needs to be successful, both for their teachers and peers.

 5. Create opportunities for learning